ues-io/uesio/docs/redux/README.md

 ## Redux Toolkit

-[Redux Toolkit](https://redux-toolkit.js.org/) has beend introduced in our stack at a refactoring stage.
+[Redux Toolkit](https://redux-toolkit.js.org/) has been introduced in our stack at a refactoring stage.

 Redux alone requires a lot of **boilerplate** such as :